edcarp/Ed-DaSH/README.md

-This repo is for prototyping the Ed-DaSH website and yet only for demo purposes.
+Please note that this repo is for prototyping the final 'production version' of Ed-DaSH website.

 ----